-ASUU Condemns Pro-rata Salary Payment by FG
+ASUU Condemns Pro-rata Salary Payment By FG

 The Academic Staff Union of Universities (ASUU) has condemned what it described as ‘pro-rata’ payment of salaries of its members by the federal government.

-It alleged that arising from the suspension of its eight-month-old strike, government approved 18 days as the October 2022 salaries for university teachers.
+It alleged that arising from the suspension of its eight-month old strike, the federal government had approved eighteen days as the October 2022 salaries for university teachers.

-The union also said the government’s so-called ‘pro-rata’ payment is not only an aberration, but a contravention of all known rules of engagement in any contract of employment for academics the world over.
+The union also said the government’s so-called ‘pro-rata’ payment was not only an aberration, but a contravention of all known rules of engagement in any contract of employment for academics world over.

-President of the union, Prof. Emmanuel Osodeke, who stated this after a National Executive Council (NEC) meeting, which started on Monday and ended early Tuesday morning, said his members are not casual workers but intellectuals who cannot be paid on pro-rata basis.
+President of the union, Prof. Emmanuel Osodeke, who stated this after a National Executive Council (NEC) meeting which started on Monday and ended early yesterday morning, said his members are not casual workers but intellectuals who cannot be paid on pro-rata basis.

 The union leader was silent on whether they would embark on another strike, but appealed for the understanding of Nigerian students, parents and other genuinely concerned individuals and groups in the country.